Oregon State University Wind Conducting Symposium

-Oregon State University Music Department is proud to announce the 3rd annual Oregon State University Wind Conducting Symposium, with special guest clinician Gary Hill, professor of music and Director of Bands emeritus at the Arizona State University.
+The Music Program at Oregon State University is proud to announce its 5th annual Wind Conducting Symposium on January 30- February 1, 2026, with special guest clinician Dr. Mallory Thompson, professor of music and Director of Bands Emeritus at Northwestern University.

-Join other music educators from around Oregon and beyond for a weekend of professional development, community, and music-making.
+Join other music educators from around Oregon for a weekend of professional development and music-making.
 The purpose of the workshop is for band directors at all stages of their careers to develop skills in both conducting and teaching.
-The limited numbers of participants is intended to allow for greater personal contact and increased time for the participants to connect with each other and the clinicians, and to allow for a more intimate setting.
 Participants will have the opportunity to conduct the Workshop Band (of which each participant will play his or her instrument), as well as attend Topical Discussions dealing with rehearsal techniques, literature and programming ideas, conducting technique and personal musical growth.

 The Wind Conducting Symposium provides opportunities to participate in one of three ways:

 II.
-UNIVERSITY STUDENT PARTICIPANT TRACK ($150/person, Max.
-5 Participants)
+UNIVERSITY STUDENT PARTICIPANT TRACK ($225/person, Max.
+4 Participants)

 Unlimited Observer Track participants are welcome to attend all sessions of the Workshop including the conducting technique session but will not conduct the Workshop Band.
 The Observer Track is designed for any participant interested in learning more about conducting and teaching, without the pressure of preparing scores.
 Each Observer is expected to perform their instrument in the Workshop Band.